adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 Wow, wouldn’t that have been cool.

 It’s easy to put off learning something new.
 Perhaps we feel the timing will be better in future.
 Maybe in future we’ll have more time or motivation.
 Or things will just magically align and future us will be a completely different person than current us.
-(Spoiler alert: it won’t, unless we become different today and start that new skill / hobby)
+(Spoiler alert: not going to happen unless we become different today and start that new skill / hobby)

-Forget about starting tomorrow or next week or next month.
+So forget about starting tomorrow or next week or next month.
 Start today.
 For 15 minutes.
 And if we stick with it daily, in a year’s time we’ll suddenly have a year of experience.
 Imagine how that will feel, and what we might be capable of then.
 Imagine how much more confidence that will give us to keep going, to leverage all that we’ve learned during that time.
 This process self-generates momentum.
 Focus on that feeling now.
 And remember it.
 It will help drive you.

 But if we don’t start today, that year will pass anyway.
 And then, 12 months from now, instead of saying we have a year’s experience, we’ll still have none.
 And we’ll still be telling ourselves, “I’ll try this soon.”
 The problem is, we only have a finite number of years we can keep telling ourselves that.